IshkhanTerzian/APIVista/README.md

 ## Overview

-APIVista is a gaming database API developed by Ishkhan Terzian for tracking and analyzing trends in video game sales, pricing, and information across PlayStation and Xbox platforms.
+APIVista is a gaming database API developed by Ishkhan Terzian for tracking and analyzing trends in video game sales, pricing, and information across multiple gaming platforms.

 ## Who?